rrowland17/Olympic-Analysis/Readme.md

 ## Project Description

-This project aims to create an interactive web application that showcases how the have the Olympics games have changed over 120 years.
+This project aims to create an interactive web application that showcases how the Olympics games have changed over 120 years.

 Our app can be accessed at: https://olympic-medalists.herokuapp.com/